Remembering Srebrenica

-Remembering Srebrenica is a UK based charitable organisation which raises awareness about the Bosnian genocide and educates people about what the UN called “the worst atrocity on European soil since World War Two”.
+Remembering Srebrenica is a UK-based charitable organisation which raises awareness about the Bosnian genocide and educates people about what the UN called "the worst atrocity on European soil since World War Two".

-The charity is the sole organiser of the annual Srebrenica Memorial Week which culminates in Srebrenica Memorial Day on July 11.
+The charity is the sole organiser, in England and Wales, of the annual Srebrenica Memorial Week which culminates in Srebrenica Memorial Day on July 11.
 Dr Waqar Azmi OBE founded Remembering Srebrenica in 2013 and is Chairman of the charity.
 The President of the charity is Lord Bourne of Aberystwyth and the Director is Amil Khan.

-Remembering Srebrenica is part funded by the Ministry for Housing, Communities and Local Government and works to build a better, safer, more cohesive society.
+Remembering Srebrenica is part-funded by the Ministry for Housing, Communities and Local Government and works to build a better, safer, more cohesive society.
 This is done through ensuring the victims of the genocide are remembered, lessons are learned from the atrocity through educational visits and through community champions who pledge to stand up to hatred and intolerance.

-Origins
+Beyond Srebrenica was formerly called Remembering Srebrenica (Scotland).
+It is an independent charity operating in Scotland with similar aims and objectives.

+History

+The initiative arose against the background of "a new enthusiasm for transnational commemoration" of genocide through "learning projects" directed against "the tide of extremists and radicals" in the years following the Stockholm International Forum on the Holocaust in 2000, spearheaded by the United Nations.
+More immediately, it is thought to have been inspired by the political and financial success of the Lessons from Auschwitz project by the Holocaust Educational Trust.

-In 2009, The European Parliament adopted the resolution on Srebrenica calling "on the Council and the Commission to commemorate appropriately the anniversary of the Srebrenica-Potočari act of genocide by supporting Parliament's recognition of 11 July as the day of commemoration of the Srebrenica genocide all over the EU, and to call on all the countries of the western Balkans to do the same".
+In January 2009, following an appeal from the Mothers of Srebrenica, the European Parliament adopted a resolution calling "on the Council and the Commission to commemorate appropriately the anniversary of the Srebrenica-Potočari act of genocide by supporting Parliament's recognition of 11 July as the day of commemoration of the Srebrenica genocide all over the EU, and to call on all the countries of the western Balkans to do the same".

+In 2013, the charity Remembering Srebrenica was formed in the United Kingdom as a wholly British initiative, led and staffed by politically ambitious second-generation young British Muslim men, mostly of Indian and Pakistani background and with no personal ties to Bosnia.
+Its foundation was supported by David Cameron's Conservative government, which used the initiative to demonstrate its interest in its own Muslim citizens and improve its relationship with the UK Muslim communities deemed problematic due to the risk of so-called radicalisation leading to terrorism.
+The charity took upon itself the implementation of the 2009 European Parliament resolution by organising the week-long first British official state remembrance of the massacre in London in July of that year, which included a service at the Westminster Abbey on 6 July 2013 attended by the former High Representative for Bosnia and Herzegovina Lord Ashdown, the Bosniak member of the Presidency of Bosnia and Herzegovina Bakir Izetbegović, and Mothers of Srebrenica's Munira Subašić.